Ashwagandha And Brain Health

 Here’s a list of some of its benefits.

-1 - It Combats Stress and Anxiety
+1 - Combating Stress and Anxiety

 One of the most well-known benefits of Ashwagandha is its ability to act as a natural remedy for anxiety.

-2 - It Increases Stamina and Endurance
+2 - Increasing Stamina and Endurance

-Studies show that Ashwagandha can boost endurance during physical activity, by sharpening brain functions and reducing physical pain.
+Studies show that Ashwagandha can boost endurance during physical activity by sharpening brain functions and reducing physical pain.

-Given its positive effects on stimulating the brain, and its ability to reduce stress hormones, Ashwagandha helps improve focus, motivation, and endurance.
+Given its positive effects on stimulating the brain and its ability to reduce stress hormones, Ashwagandha helps improve focus, motivation, and endurance.

 In essence, it also protects the brain from cell degeneration, which may lead to neurodegenerative diseases such as Alzheimer's disease and Parkinson's.
 (3)